April 18, 2023

-- Not only would the land and the parking cost the city nothing, but it would allow city residents to take advantage of the generous donation of an 11-acre new park, along with $2.5 million over the next decade to maintain it!
+- Not only would the land and the parking cost the city nothing, but it would allow city residents to take advantage of the generous donation of more than 10 acres of land, along with $3.5 million over the next decade for upkeep and economic development.

 - As part of the new $1.48 billion Niagara Digital Campus development, NFR is proposing donating a portion of its existing land to the City of Niagara Falls for a potential public park that is actually closer to the residents who will use the park.
 Significantly, 100% of the proposed 11 acres to be donated is owned by NFR, so the city would incur no land acquisition costs.

-- The city-owned land on the corner of Third and Niagara Streets is an ideal location for the events center: Near Third Street hospitality businesses, hotels and other commercial locations, and with ample parking.
+- The government-owned land options are ideal locations for an events center: Near Third Street hospitality businesses, hotels and other commercial locations, with ample parking.

 - The upshot?
 Residents of Niagara Falls can get a park and high technology jobs and opportunity while adding to the city’s tax base, rather than adding to the taxes and deficits that will burden future generations.

-Here is a map that shows the proposed locations of Urbacon’s Niagara Digital Campus, the land NFR is prepared to donate to the city for a park, and an arena close to Third Street businesses and next to an existing parking garage:
+Here is a map that shows the proposed locations of Urbacon’s Niagara Digital Campus, the land NFR is prepared to donate to the city, and arena options close to Third Street businesses and next to an existing parking garage:

-- In addition, the lot at Third and Niagara Streets is perfect for an events center.
-Consider the Meridian Centre, an arena with a maximum 6,000-seat capacity in nearby St. Catharines, Ontario:
+- Consider the Third and Niagara Street location — using the example of the Meridian Centre, an arena with a maximum 6,000-seat capacity in nearby St. Catharines, Ontario: